Kotlin/KEEP/proposals/unsigned-types.md

 takeUByte(0xFF)
 ```

-If yes, then how singed and unsigned types are related to each other?
+If yes, then how signed and unsigned types are related to each other?

 ### Enhancing Java integer types as seen in Kotlin